intershop/custom-partner-devops/README.md

     }
 ```

+**INFO:** The individual `type` values must be unique and are required for proper identification in the CD process.

 This metadata is used to track the generated Docker images and their associated attributes.

 ## Important information: